 There's a variety of reasons for lead paint testing services.
 It is important to determine if lead-based paint is present in the home in order to protect the health and safety of the home.
 Lead poisoning can potentially cause serious health problems, including learning disabilities, developmental delays, and behavior problems, in both children and adults.

 HomeTeam proudly provides:

 - Inspections in half the time, regardless of the size of your home

 - A team of professionals to make your inspection faster and more thorough

 - One Call Does It All® services that cover all home and commercial inspections

 The Dangers of Lead Paint

 Lead paint was not regulated prior to the late 1970s, when it was determined that lead-based paints create invisible, tasteless, and odorless dust when it deteriorates, chips, or peels.
 This lead dust can mix with the soil around your home and possibly be ingested by children and pets while they play.
 Even if your home has been remodeled, risks can still be present, as lead dust and chips can be disbursed in the building during construction.

-HomeTeam has over 30 years of experience and provides licensed or certified inspectors who understand exactly where to look and what to look for.
+HomeTeam Inspection Service as over 30 years of experience and provides licensed or certified inspectors who understand exactly where to look and what to look for.
 Lead-based paint is not dangerous if it is properly cared for.
 Our team will let you know the status of your home and any additional steps you might need to take.